3minutes read

 There is always a need for 3D modelers in the film and game industries.
 So if this area is of interest to you, get started today!

-At CG Spectrum, you can develop your 3D modeling skills while learning tips and tricks from industry-seasoned mentors in our Intro to 3D Modeling, Advanced 3D Modeling and 3D modelling degree (also available as a diploma).
+At CG Spectrum, you can develop your 3D modeling skills while learning tips and tricks from industry-seasoned mentors in our 3D Modeling Essentials, 3D Modeling Specialization and 3D modelling degree (also available as a diploma).
 In just one year, you’ll have a professional portfolio and be ready to apply to for 3D modeling jobs.
 Enroll today into one of our 3d modeling courses and get your career off to a great start!